-Police unions had endorsed Trump, have lobbied Sessions and congress in the past for pro-police policies. ice policies.
-During the Obama administration the Civil Rights Division began investigations and initiated consent decrees and agreements.
+Police unions had endorsed Trump, have supported nomination of Sessions for Attorney General, and lobbied congress in the past for pro-police policies.
+During the Obama administration the Civil Rights Division began investigations and initiated consent decrees and agreements to reform policing, for example in Baltimore and Chicago.
 On April 3, Attorney General Sessions issued a memo ordering the Justice Department to review all consent decrees to ensure pro-policing principles.

 Gun Violence Prevention

 Trump and Attorney General Jeff Sessions are both supporters of Project Exile, and during his campaign Trump suggested that it should be expanded.
 Project Exile, a collaboration between law enforcement and federal prosecutors to bring gun-crime cases to federal court in order to impose longer sentences, has been criticized for its unfair impact on black communities.
 Rather than target gun violence in white communities (largely consisting of domestic violence, mass shootings, and shootings by legal gun owners), Trump has proposed to address gun violence by focusing on "gang members" and "drug dealers" in “cities like Baltimore and Chicago.”
 Project Exile and similar programs have disproportionately impacted black people, put black defendants on trial in front of juries chosen from a federal jury pool (which is less likely to include black jurors), and resulted in longer sentences for those convicted, with these sentences served in federal penitentiaries located farther away from their families.